-I must also acknowledge the NZFC Board, acting CEO Mladen Ivancic and acting COO Chris Payne, during the gap between Chief Executive's and thank them for their hard work in this very challenging year.
+I must also acknowledge the NZFC Board and thank them for their hard work in this very challenging year.
 There have been tough decisions made and I have greatly valued their varied and extensive expertise.

-In closing, I want to express my deepest gratitude to the NZFC staff who have excelled under pressure this year with often punishing workloads and tight deadlines.
-Their professionalism, dedication and passion never ceases to impress me.
+Finally, I would like to acknowledge the NZFC staff who have excelled under pressure this year with often punishing workloads, tight deadlines and some intense public scrutiny.
+Their passion, professionalism and dedication to the industry and those who work in it never ceases to impress me.